-Resale or Re-lease
+■ Resale or Re-lease

 I certify I am a dealer in tangible personal property or services that are for resale or re-lease.
-If I use or consume any tangible personal property or services I purchase tax free for resale, or if my sales are of food, beverages, dairy products and similar confections dispensed from vending machines (see Rule R865-195-74), I will report and pay sales tax directly to the Tax Commission on my next sales and use tax return.
+If I use or consume any tangible personal property or services I purchase tax free for resale, or if my sales are of food, beverages, dairy products and similar confections dispensed from vending machines (see Rule R865-19S-74), I will report and pay sales tax directly to the Tax Commission on my next sales and use tax return.

-Religious or Charitable Institution
+★□ Religious or Charitable Institution

-used or consumed for essential religious or charitable purposes.
+I certify the tangible personal property or services purchased will be used or consumed for essential religious or charitable purposes.
 This exemption can only be used on purchases totaling \$1,000 or more, unless the sale is pursuant to a contract between the seller and purchaser.

-Construction Materials Purchased for Religious and Charitable Organizations I certify the construction materials are purchased on behalf of a religious or charitable graphication and that they will be installed or converted into or charitable organization and that they will be installed or converted into real property owned by the religious or charitable organization.
+Construction Materials Purchased for Religious and Charitable Organizations

+I certify the construction materials are purchased on behalf of a religious or charitable organization and that they will be installed or converted into real property owned by the religious or charitable organization.

 Name of religious or charitable organization: